connexcs/docs/docs/setup/integrations/portal.md

 === "Basic"

 + **Domain**: The URL your customers use to access their portal.
-+ **Brand Name**: The brand that is displayed to your customers on the portal.
++ **Brand Name**: The brand that's displayed to your customers on the portal.
 + **Customer Signup**: Allow customers to sign up independently.
 + **Carrier Signup**: Allow carriers to sign up independently.
-+ **Template Customer**: Choose a pre-configured template customer on your account that is pre-populated with default values that are set when a customer independently creates their account through the portal (See "Template Customer example" below).
++ **Template Customer**: Choose a pre-configured template customer on your account that's pre-populated with default values that are set when a customer independently creates their account through the portal (See "Template Customer example" below).
   Available values for this template are:
   + Customer [Fields in the customer itself, such as debit limit]
   + Routes